metzlar/yams/README.md

 ## Clients

+The client (monitored computer) runs a 'collector' process continuously.
+An example can be found in the bin folder:

+    bin/example_collector

+The collector process creates a file containing a metric's value for each metric being collected.
+And puts the file in the /tmp/yams folder and keeps its contents as much up to date as possible.

-Basically we have a process running on each monitored computer the process reads out some text file and sends the contents to the server every 2 seconds.
-The file is supposed to be a JSON encoded structure containing key-value properties that are monitored.
+a second process reads out all files in /tmp/yams and creates a JSON formatted UDP message containing all metrics and send it to the server every 2 seconds.

 The process can be found in the bin folder: